-American Express calls its new financing product Working Capital Terms, with amounts ranging from $1,000 to $750,000, with a fee of 0.5% for a 30-day loan and 1.5% for a 90-day loan.
+American Express Working Capital Terms are available up to $750,000, with a fee of 0.5% for a 30-day loan and 1.5% for a 90-day loan.
 This means the annual percentage rate (APR) on an AmEx Working Capital Term loan hovers around that of an SBA or bank loan, rather than that of Square’s financing product, which has an equivalent APR well above 30%.

-This new product will be available via invitation to American Express OPEN cardholders.
-AmEx is joining other giants such as Wells Fargo, which also launched a new fast small business loan product in May called FastFlex.
+The American Express small business loan will be available via invitation to pre-approved AmEx OPEN cardholders.
+AmEx is joining other giants such as Wells Fargo, which also launched a new fast small business loan product in 2016 called FastFlex.
 Wells Fargo’s product is similarly available to existing Wells Fargo business customers, but offers less flexible loan amounts at a higher cost than AmEx’s Working Capital Terms.

 Working Capital Terms are specifically provided for customers to pay off their vendor invoices, with the idea that this will free up cash to use on other parts of the business.
 Funds will be deposited directly into the vendors’ accounts in as little as two days.
 Deposits can be made to vendors who do not accept AmEx cards as a form of payment.

 Businesses utilizing the Working Capital Terms loan will select the vendor they want to pay and how much they’d like to pay that vendor.
 After the term has ended (30-, 60-, or 90-day term), AmEx automatically debits the business’s bank account for the amount of the loan plus the associated fee.
 Fees range from 0.5 – 1% of the total loan amount for 30-day terms, 1 – 2% for a 60-day term, and 1.5 – 3% for 90 days.